-Currently there is no funding associated with Statewide Cultural District designation.
-Benefits of the program include: increased tourism marketing and economic activities that come with being part of a branded program with a statewide emphasis; counseling and coaching from the Indiana Arts Commission; and the opportunity for Statewide Cultural Districts to apply for highway signage.
+There is currently limited project funding associated with Statewide Cultural District designation.
+State designated districts may also see increased tourism marketing and economic activities that come with being part of a branded program with a statewide emphasis.
+Managers and leaders of the state designated district are also invited to take part in convenings with their peers from around the state.

 Once a cultural district receives a Statewide Cultural District designation, the designation will last for the duration of the program unless the cultural district fails to comply with annual reporting requirements or the IAC Board of Commissioners determines the cultural district to no longer be viable for the community.
 Acceptance into the program signifies an ongoing commitment to the development and sustainability of the cultural district.
 Required annual reports will allow the IAC to assess the economic and community impact of the cultural district on the city, town or larger area it serves.

 Review the 2019 Statewide Cultural District Guidelines here.

 |Letter of Intent due||July 11, 2018, 4:30 p.m.
 ET|

 |Panel Review||TBD (Tentatively – Week of October 1, 2018)|

 Prior to applying, it is essential to completely understand ALL of the following requirements.
 You must be able and willing to fulfill every requirement listed to be eligible for the Statewide Cultural District program.

 - The applicant MUST be the municipal government (city government, or if none exists, the county government, or both applicable governments if applying jointly) of the area in which the proposed cultural district is located.